dymodi/dymodi.github.io/Research/2018-MobiSys/outline-draft-3.md

 Data inconsistency has been studied in many papers and some classical methods were proposed to detect and repair error data.
 CFD is the most important method in this field, other methods also includes Bayesian estimation and maximum likelihood.
 However, these methods cannot be use in the delivery system.
 CFD cannot be used because explicit semantic dependency is lacking in the system.
 Moreover, data inconsistency in delivery system tends to be quantitative instead of logical, hence manually defined funtional dependency cannot capture all the error data.
 Moreover, existing methods usually based on a single relation table, while in our case, data are gather from different sources.
 Data inconsistency might happen during the data fusing process.

 In our method, we find the spatial and temporal data inconsistency by first clustering the data to by restaurant or by rider.
 Then we find the problematic entries by comparing the observed data with expected output or empirical patterns.

+### Compare with Empirical Rider Mobility Pattern
+It has been studied in many literature about the human mobility pattern.
+As a special type of human mobility, rider's mobility pattern can be used to understand the rider's behavior and to find out spatial and temporal data inconsistency.

+In a Bayesian statistics paradigm, the empirical rider mobility pattern provides a *prior* information on the rider's mobility.

 ### 5.1 Spatial Inconsistency (POI Correction) (Clustering by shop)
 Spatial inconsistency is detected by clustering the data by vertices in the delivery graph, since each vertex represents a spatial location.